-Europe – a fashion metropole
+Europe – A posh chic fashion metro-pole

 Europe has always been a place to look to for great fashion and style.
-Thus, I devote this Ageless Style Series post to European bloggers who share inspiring fashion over 40.
+Thus, I devote this Ageless Style Series post to midlife European bloggers who share inspiring fashion over 40.
 Be aware that the European Community is too large to feature one awesome fashion and style blogger over 40 from each country.
-And, yes, of course, those countries have much more great 40+ fashion and style bloggers than just one.
+And, yes, of course, those countries have much more great 40+ fashion and style bloggers than just one. 🙂

-In this post, my selection focused on providing an idea about the breath 40+ fashion and style in Europe at-large.
+In this post, my selection focused on providing an idea about the breath of 40+ fashion and style in Europe at-large.
 The intend is to show the diversity of personal style that nevertheless is rooted in the respective European countries’ fashion and style culture.

 Over the last 400 years or so, European fashion had been strongly interconnected with politics, industrialization, development of technology, science and art.
 All of them influenced the European countries’ culture of style.
 The Great War and WWII turned the public’s looking to the Courts and steal barons for fashion inspiration to Hollywood and New York.
 However, after WWII Christian Dior and many others put Europe as one of the World’s fashion centers back on the map.